sylv-io/swaylock-fancy/README.md

     cd swaylock-fancy
     sudo make install

-**IMPORTANT NOTE: the way to install swaylock-fancy has changed!
-If you are a package maintainer or previously installed manually you may have to review and update your configurations.
-The new change simplifies a lot of things so updates will be easier in the future.**

 ### The following distro's have packages you can use to install:
 * Arch Linux: https://aur.archlinux.org/packages/swaylock-fancy-git/